• Recipes

 You can store it in the refrigerator for up to 2 days.

-• The beaten egg should be poured into the pan gradually and evenly.
-This will prevent the egg mixture from clumping together and create a fluffy texture.
-In Japan, it is common to pour the beaten egg gradually using a chopstick to let it trickle down.
+• The beaten egg should be drizzled gradually and evenly into the pot.
+This helps prevent the egg from clumping and creates a light, fluffy texture.

-• After pouring the beaten egg into the pot, make sure it has set before stirring.
-Stirring before the egg mixture has set can make the soup cloudy.
+• After drizzling the beaten egg into the pot, make sure it sets before stirring.
+Stirring before the egg is fully set can make the udon soup cloudy.

 If you try this recipe, I’d love to hear what you think.
 Please consider leaving a review and star rating in the comments below.
 If you enjoyed it, I’d really appreciate it if you shared it with your friends.